A government shutdown is nearing this weekend. What does it mean, who’s hit and what’s next? - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 It’s the responsibility of Congress to fund the government.
 The House and Senate have to agree to fund the government in some way, and the president has to sign the legislation into law.

-The two sides are deeply entrenched and nowhere near reaching a deal to avert a shutdown.
+The two sides are deeply entrenched and nowhere near a deal to avert a shutdown.

 But if the shutdown lasts for weeks, pressure will build to end the impasse, particularly if active-duty military members miss pay dates on Oct.
 13 or Nov.
 1. If the wider public starts seeing disruptions in air travel or border security as workers go unpaid, it will further goad Congress to act.